Margaret Morgan (slave)

 Margaret Morgan (between 1800 and 1805–after 1837) was an African American woman who was born to former slaves.
 They were considered free by their slaveholder, but they had not received an official deed of manumission.
 They lived on their former slaveholder's property, where they then had a daughter, Margaret.
 After she was married and had children, her family was taken from her home in the middle of the night around late March 1837 at the request of the former slaveholder's widow, Margaret Ashmore.
 Morgan became the subject of legal cases at the county, state and national level from 1837 to 1842.
 Prigg v.
 Pennsylvania was tried before the United States Supreme Court and the four men who apprehended Morgan and her children were found to be not guilty.

 The result of the decision meant that it would be easier for slaveholders to capture former slaves in free states and it would be difficult for Pennsylvania to prosecute the 1826 personal liberty law that would protect its citizens from being enslaved.
 It also led the way for the Fugitive Slave Act of 1850, which made it even easier for slave catchers to take black people from free states.

-From a legal perspective, the core of the issue was whether or not states could legislate for the freedom and protection of its citizen.
-Because the arguments of the case were whether the case was a federal vs. state issue, the case did not consider that Margret Morgan and her children were human beings that deserved protection under the law.
-It is unclear what became of Morgan and children.
+From a legal perspective, the core of the issue was whether or not states could legislate for the freedom and protection of its citizens.
+Because the arguments of the case were whether the case was a federal vs. state issue, the case did not consider that Margaret Morgan and her children were human beings that deserved protection under the law.
+It is unclear what became of Morgan and her children.